El Arenosillo: Launch history

 The first launch of a rocket from El Arenosillo took place 15 October 1966.
 Up to 1994 a total of 557 rockets were launched from this base, mainly of the Skua type for atmospheric soundings and in collaboration with other countries.
+Other rockets launched included Nike Cajun, Nike Apache, Centaure, Black Brant, Skylark, Petrel, Super Loki, INTA-255, INTA-300 and INTA-300B.

 All rockets for atmospheric soundings in Spain are launched from El Arenosillo.

 In 2015 Delft Aerospace Rocket Engineering broke the European altitude record for amateur rocketry by launching the Stratos II+ rocket to 21.5 km altitude from El Arenosillo.

 On 1 March 2017, Zero 2 Infinity tested its first rocket, a Bloostar prototype, in El Arenosillo.
 A balloon took Bloostar to 25 km.
 At 25 km the ignition of the rocket took place.
 The goals of the mission were: (i) validation of the telemetry systems in Space conditions, (ii) controlled ignition, (iii) stabilization of the rocket, (iv) monitoring of the launch sequence, (v) parachute deployment, and finally, (vi) sea recovery.
 All these goals were achieved in full.

-In 2022 PLD Space is expected to launch its first rocket Miura 1 from El Arenosillo.
+In 2023 PLD Space launched its first rocket Miura 1 from El Arenosillo.

 Only some launches are listed here.
 For information on individual rockets, see the List of rockets launched from El Arenosillo.